Transhumanism in Dresden

 Robots, Interfaces and Actant-networks

-September 17 and 18, TU Dresden‘s Professorship for Philosophy of technology invites to its workshop "Human action and autonomous actant systems.
+17th and 18th of September, TU Dresden‘s Professorship for Philosophy of technology invites to its workshop "Human action and autonomous actant systems.
 Robots, interfaces, and actant networks" ("Menschliches Handeln und autonome Aktantensysteme bei Robotern, Interfaces und Aktanten-Netzwerke").
 The workshop covers inter alia: The functional display of the human psyche for automation and control technology, interfaces and actant networks in between humans and machines, the limits of a transrational robot technology, and it contrasts the human drive repetition with the robotic repetition of inputs.
 Organized in cooperation with TU Wien and TU Dresden.

 Life as an algorithm?
 Esc Del Shutdown Reboot!